akashkriplani/akashkriplani/README.md

-- 👋 Hi, I’m @akashkriplani, a senior front-end developer.
+- 👋 Hi, I’m @akashkriplani, a senior front-end developer at Nagarro.
 - 👀 I’m interested in developing cool features in web applications using latest technology stacks.
 - 🌱 I’m currently learning React and Redux.
 - 💞️ I’m looking to collaborate on any/every kind of web app.
 I hold expertise in Angular 2+ framework.
 I love to explore new technologies.